Made in Japan (Deep Purple album): Tour and recording

-The band arrived in Japan on 9 August, a week before the tour started, to a strong reception, and were greeted with gifts and flowers.
+The band arrived in Japan on 9 August, a week before the tour started, to a warm reception, and were greeted with gifts and flowers.
 Birch was not confident that the recording quality would be satisfactory, since the equipment supplied by Warner Bros. did not have any balance control and that the recorder's size did not appear big enough on sight to capture a commercial quality recording.
 The band were uninterested in the result, concentrating on simply being able to deliver a good show.
 Subsequently, Lord noted that he felt this attitude meant the spontaneity of the performances and interplay between the band members was captured well.

 The second gig in Osaka was considered to be the stronger of the two, and indeed this show made up the bulk of the released LP.
 Only one song, "Smoke on the Water" from 15 August show was used, and this may simply have been because it was the only gig that Blackmore played the song's opening riff as per the studio album.